tudorcebere/personal_blog/_posts/2020-07-04-Python typing features.markdown

 {% highlight python %}
 def func(name: str, grades: list) -> dict:
-    return {name: sum(grades)/len(grades)}
+    ...
 {% endhighlight %}

-By using annotations on the arguments and on the the return types, we can understand the expect behavior and the actual way to use `func`.
+By using annotations on the arguments and on the the return types, we can understand the expected behavior and the actual way to use `func`.
 On a more detailed level, we can look at the func object to see how annotations are stored.
 Upon running `dir` on the `func` object, we observe that we have the attribute `__annotations__`.
 This is a dictionary with the keys the kwargs of the function and the values the annotation value.